 WordPress is undoubtedly the best platform for any website.
-But just like everything else in this world, it is not perfect in every aspect.
-It’s important to make certain provisions in order to make a WordPress website perform faultlessly.
+However, just like everything else in this world, it is not perfect in every aspect and needs certain provisions in order to make a WordPress website perform faultlessly.

-One of the most commonly reported problems with any WordPress website is its loading time, or in other words, its speed.
-If your website conversions are low, despite receiving a good amount of traffic, its probably an indication of how slow your website’s loading time is or maybe there is another issue.
+One of the most commonly reported problems with any WordPress website is its loading time, or in other words, it’s speed.
+If your website conversions are low, despite receiving a good amount of traffic, it’s probably an indication of how slow your website’s loading time is or maybe there is another issue.
 Our team has also created the best WordPress Checklist on the internet to identify any other issues if it’s not the loading time of your WordPress Website.

-The speed of your website is directly responsible for determining its performance, in terms of attracting the visitors and keeping them interested for the longest time.
-If a website takes ages to load, the user is bound to lose interest and move on to a another website that offers the same services as yours, but is much faster.
+The speed of your WordPress website is directly responsible for determining its performance, in terms of attracting visitors and keeping them interested for the longest time.
+If a website takes ages to load, users are bound to lose interest and move on to another website that offers the same services as yours but is much faster.

-Not only that.
-The speed of your website will also affect its ranking on search engines, further diminishing your chances of attracting more visitors and generating good conversions.
+The speed of your WordPress website will also affect its ranking on search engines, further diminishing your chances of attracting more visitors and generating good conversions.
 Hence, it is highly essential that your WordPress website loads and performs faster than your competitors.

-A WordPress theme plays a very vital role in determining the website’s speed.
-A theme which is well coded and has the right balance of images and content, will not put excessive load and will thereby, fasten the loading time of the website.
+A WordPress theme which is well-coded and has the right balance of images and content, will not put excessive load and will thereby, fasten the loading time of your website.

 The sole idea is to keep the theme as simple, yet as effective as possible.
-Since, this directly affects the speed of the website, more and more WordPress website themes are designed craftily to provide the best user experience to the website owners and visitors.
-If you are looking for one such theme, then visit ThemeForest and choose from a huge number of superlative WordPress themes for your website.
+Since this directly affects the speed of your website, more and more WordPress website themes are designed craftily to provide the best user experience to the website owners as well as the visitors.

-Optimizing your database should be the next thing on your to-do list for improving the speed of your WordPress website.
-However, this is also one of the most dreaded and time consuming tasks of all, especially when doing it manually.
-Although, MySQL is one of the best databases in the market, it suffers a major setback when it comes to regularly cleaning itself efficiently.
-So the best way to go about it is by installing these fantastic WordPress optimization plugins, WP-Optimize and WP-DB Manager.
+Optimizing your database should be the next thing on your to-do list to speed up your WordPress website.
+However, this is also one of the most dreaded and time-consuming tasks of all, especially when doing it manually.
+Although MySQL is one of the best databases in the market, it suffers a major setback when it comes to regularly cleaning itself efficiently.

 These clever little plugins will help you in effortlessly optimizing and managing your entire database including post revisions, spam, drafts, tables, etc. Moreover, the WP-DB Manager will regularly set dates for optimization, so that your website performs exceptionally, always.

-Both these CDN’s are simple to use and include an extremely user friendly dashboard.
-MaxCDN in particular, offers some really amazing features like extra control and added security measures, API, analytics, excellent support, easy installation and smart pricing options.
-Even so, we would advise you to go through all the features in depth and make an appropriate selection, accordingly.
+MaxCDN, in particular, offers some really amazing features like extra control and added security measures, API, analytics, excellent support, easy installation and smart pricing options.
+Even so, we would advise you to go through all the Short Pixel features in-depth and make an appropriate selection, accordingly.

 Minifying your WordPress website, in other words, means removing any extra spaces from the website coding.
 This will remove all the unnecessary spaces in your website’s coding and make it smaller and more convenient to download.

-There are a number of WordPress plugins that are adept at ensuring proper browser caching, like Hyper Cache Extended, WP Super Cache, etc, but its W3 Total Cache Plugin that is very commonly preferred and used.
-This plugin caches the data from every webpage of your WordPress website, so that the content doesn’t have to be dynamically loaded every time you go on to a different page.
+There are a number of WordPress plugins that are adept at ensuring proper browser caching, like WP Rocket, Hyper Cache Extended, WP Super Cache, etc, but it’s W3 Total Cache Plugin that is very commonly preferred and used.
+This plugin caches the data from every web page of your WordPress website so that the content doesn’t have to be dynamically loaded every time you go on to a different page.
 This will greatly reduce the loading time of your website and provide a better user experience.

 Just add the following codes to your .htaccess file and speed up your WordPress website!